h182037/Group-1-Inforum/README.md

 and deleting each other's posts (unless you implement special moderator priviledges which allows deletion).
 Other than that, this excercise is open-ended – its up to you!

+Depending on how you choose to go about it, you should implement access control in either the `Inforum` class or the storage classes.

 #### Notes – task 4